Yash-chotaliya/PREXP-SS/README.md

     <br>

 </div>

-### Features

-- **Product Management**: Users can add, edit, and delete products from their inventory.
-- **Expiry Date Tracking**: The app keeps track of the expiry dates of added products.
-- **Notifications**: Users receive timely notifications when a product is about to expire.
-- **Categories**: Products can be categorized for better organization.
-- **Search Functionality**: Users can easily search for specific products in their inventory.
-- **Recipe**: Get personalized recipe suggestions.

 If you encounter any issues or have any feedback regarding our ExpAlert App, please don't hesitate to contact us at [devme187@gmail.com](mailto:devme187@gmail.com).
 We're here to help!